 Distribute student financial aid from state aid programs.

 The Governor appoints twelve members, nine representing a Congressional District and three at-large members, to serve terms of four years.
 In addition, the 1990 legislature added a student and a faculty representative who are appointed by the Governor for terms of two years.
 The Commission is not a governing board, but a coordinating agency that works closely with Indiana’s public and independent colleges.
 In addition, The Commission has strong working relationships with many other State agencies, including: Department of Education, the Department of Workforce Development, The Center for Education and Career Innovation, and the Independent Colleges of Indiana.

-The Commission Member Handbook is a comprehensive overview of the Commission and its initiatives.
-For questions or comments regarding the Commission Member Handbook, please contact Liz Walker at firstname.lastname@example.org.
+The Commission Member Handbook provides a comprehensive overview of the Commission and its initiatives:

 (July 1, 2017, print ready version)